mus-format/musgen-go/README.md

-library, and for now supports only the [MUS](https://medium.com/p/21d7be309e8d) format, hovewer other formats can be added quite easily ([here](https://github.com/mus-format/mus-examples-go/tree/main/protobuf) is an example of how Protobuf format can be implemented using the mus-go libarary and [here](https://github.com/ymz-ncnk/go-serialization-benchmarks) are the corresponding benchmarks).
+library, and for now supports only the [MUS](https://medium.com/p/21d7be309e8d) format, hovewer other formats can be added quite easily ([here](https://github.com/mus-format/mus-examples-go/tree/main/protobuf) is an example of how Protobuf format can be implemented using mus-go and [here](https://github.com/ymz-ncnk/go-serialization-benchmarks) are the corresponding benchmarks).

 # Contents